rticommunity/rticonnextdds-usecases-umaa/README.md

-# UMAA CASE+CODE / Starter Kit
+# UMAA Starter Kit

 ## UMAA Standard
 Latest Version: 6.0 Distro A
 [Download from AUVSI](https://www.auvsi.org/unmanned-maritime-autonomy-architecture)

 The UMAA standard defines the following(as of 6.0):
+- DDS Level:
-- Data model(>200 data types in an IDL format)
+  - Data model(~600 data types in an IDL format)
   - No QOS (Exception: Large Collections- PRESENTATION)
-- Required Topics(“Interfaces”) per “Service”.
+  - Topics(“Interfaces”) per “Service”.
 - Application level:
   - Command state machine/handshaking("Flow Control")
   - Large data set synchronization("Large Collections")
   - Type inheritance("Generic/Specified Types")
 - Systems level:
   - "Components", which are a collection of "Interfaces" derived from the UMAA MBSE model.
-    - This example provides a starting point for the Autopilot and USVNAV components based on our interpretation of the v1.0 Component Definitions release.
-(Included: `examples/resources/umaa_6`)
+    - This example provides a starting point for the Autopilot and USVNAV components based
+  on our interpretation of the v1.0 Component Definitions release.
+    - There are currently ~ 40 components defined by UMAA of which 9 are Distro A.
+    (`resources/components/UMAA Component Definitions v1.0.pdf`)

 **NOTE:
-The application level requirements (i.e Flow Control/Large Collections/Generic-Specified types) are outside of the scope of this middleware reference example.**
+The application level requirements (i.e Flow Control/Large Collections/Generic-Specified types)
+are outside of the current scope of this middleware reference example.**

 ## Overview
-The intention of this Case+Code release was to provide some ongoing reference examples focusing on the Connext infrastructure/various API’s interacting, and minimizing setup friction with some utilities.
+The intention of this Starter Kit was to provide some ongoing reference
+examples focusing on the Connext infrastructure/various API’s interacting, and
+instantiation of UMAA components.

 It features the following:
 - XML App Creation used with the following API's